Judging the Koestler Awards

 Seven-foot-tall repeat offender, ex-prisoner in multiple countries, author of ‘HMP A Survival Guide’, award winning journalist.
 Loves: Miami, imperfection, humans.
 Hates: smart phones, estate agents, RBKC.

 Emily Wood and Ruth Sykes

 Graphic designers and educators Ruth Sykes and Emily Wood founded their graphic design consultancy REG in 2003.
 They combine their design practice with teaching at Central Saint Martins and Hertfordshire University (Ruth) and Camberwell College of Arts (Emily).
 They are interested in how graphic design can improve living and learning, and work with arts organisations, charities, schools and colleges.

 Top celebrity colourist and founder of her own luxury natural haircare range, Sacred Locks.
 Louise is based in her father’s famous Daniel Galvin Salon in London and has over 20 years’ experience in the haircare industry.
 She has coloured the hair of several fashion and beauty icons including Sophie Dahl, Samantha Cameron and Patsy Kensit.

-After years of office work, Deb Rindl escaped and ran off to Camberwell College of Arts to join the Graphics & Illustration BA course as a mature student.
-She creates artist’s books in small editions, mostly printed and made by hand, and notable for their “sculptural” quality.
+Deb is a graduate of Camberwell College of Arts where she studied Graphics & Illustration as a mature student.
+She creates artist’s books in small editions, mostly printed and made by hand, notable for their “sculptural” quality.

 Handmade Greetings Card

 Now working as an Senior Creative at Hasbro, designing trend and product style guides across a wide range of brands, Ellen formerly gained her experience as a Creative Director working within the prominent trend agency, WGSN.
 There she led an international team of designers in creating trend-led, commercial design work and creative editorial content for a global audience.
 She holds an honours degree in Graphic Design and has a love of print and illustration.
 Her past roles have included working for Nickelodeon, Disney and Paperchase.

 Hip Hop, Rap and Grime